phamao/Project/README.md

 #### `save_lyrics.py`

 Python script that, given `charts.csv`, searches every song title contained in the file using the Genius API.
 It then saves the lyrics to a text file named after the song in the `lyrics/` directory.
+Generates a text file named `known_songs.txt`, which keeps track of already-searched songs.

 ### `functions/processing`